 St. Thomas, United States Virgin Islands – I’m uber-familiar with the U.S. Virgin Islands (USVI) since I lived here!
 In fact, it’s where I started my elopement wedding photography career.
 I’ve photographed dozens of elopements, family sessions, maternity sessions, and full-on destination weddings here so I know the ins and outs of the islands.
 Plus, they’re open for tourism now!
 Whether you want to helicopter it, boat it, or drive it to one of the most beautiful (and warm) beaches in the USA, eloping in the USVI is an awesome choice.
 I’m happy to connect you with local wedding vendors since these beaches, villas, and mountains are beautiful for 2 people or 200.
 Magen’s Bay may be the most famous, but Sam’s Beach is my favorite.
 Plus, it’s just a 3.5-hour direct flight from NYC.
 Crazy!

 Hudson Valley, NY – Often overlooked but becoming more and more popular as an elopement destination, the Hudson Valley is where I have spent over 25 years of my life.
+Don’t know where to elope in New York?
+The Hudson Valley or the Finger Lakes Region (such as Ithaca, NY, listed below) is one of my favorite choices.
 Whether you’re looking to do an elopement while rock climbing in New Paltz, a winery wedding on the Hudson, sneak away to a bed and breakfast, or get epic shots in the Catskills, the Hudson Valley really has it all.
 Waterfalls, ruins, mountains, and views are all here—just 1-2 hours from NYC.
 Yep, you can drive from Times Square and be out among deer, bears, and hiking trail in 90 minutes easy.
 I love photographing here, and recommend it all the time for those eloping from New York City and beyond.
 I mean, look at this place!

 Eastern Idaho – Idaho is one of the best-kept secrets in the USA, and the locals like it that way.
 Not all of the state is hospitable, but boy are there incredible places and people!
 I’ve only seen a bit of the state, but the mountains of the East are incredible.
 And there’s waterfall kayaking right in Boise!
 Crazy, right?
 Hint: Ski resorts make for awesome mountain photos in summer.

-Redwoods, CA – People think that the only redwoods in California are on Route 1 in the northern part of California, but these magnificent trees actually exist in quite a few places around northern and central California.
-From Santa Cruz and Big Basin State Park and Oakland (Reinhardt Redwood Regional Park) up to John Muir Woods and north to Mendocino and Jedediah Smith Redwoods State Park, there are a heck of a lot of awesome locations with these giants.
+The Redwoods, CA – People think that the only redwoods in California are on Route 1 in the northern part of California, but these magnificent trees actually exist in quite a few places around northern and central California.
+If you’re interested in eloping in California, check out any of the regions from Monterey and up.
+From Santa Cruz to Oakland (Reinhardt Redwood Regional Park) up to John Muir Woods and north to Mendocino and Jedediah Smith Redwoods State Park, there are a heck of a lot of awesome locations with these giants.
 What beautiful surroundings for an elopement!

 Ithaca, NY – I spent years living in Ithaca, and it’s where I fell in love with the outdoors as an adult.
-Waterfalls galore, state parks, preserves, hidden hiking trails, cliff jumping, boating…it’s all here, along with excellent food.
+Waterfalls galore, state parks, preserves, hidden hiking trails, cliff jumping, boating…it’s all here, along with fresh, local, outstanding food.
 But this isn’t a real estate pitch.
 If you love waterfalls and the outdoors, it’s an amazing place to hike and get photos in some spectacular areas.
+This is one of my favorite places, if not my #1 favorite, place to elope in New York!
 The best ones are only known to a few, but Buttermilk Falls, Cayuga Lake, and Ithaca Falls are all right in town and are lovely.
 Drive 20-30 minutes outside of town for the best ones.

-San Francisco, California – Iconic city views, a great city hall, and nature surrounding it…it’s no wonder people from all over the country come to elope here.
+San Francisco, California – For those looking to elope in California, San Francisco is an obvious choice.
+Iconic city views, a great city hall, and nature surrounding it…it’s no wonder people from all over the country come to elope here.
 Plus, eloping at San Francisco City Hall means being part of a fraught history for LGBTQ rights involving Harvey Milk, same-sex marriage, riots, earthquakes, the Supreme Court, and so much more.

 Colorado Springs, Colorado – All of Colorado is prime adventure elopement material, really.
 But this place—which contains Pike’s Peak, the cutest main street, and the amazing park Garden of the Gods—is hard to pass up.
 Basically anywhere you go on a drive in this state will have elopement-worthy spots to say your vows and take photos.

 New York, New York – NYC is my home base, so how could I not mention it?
 It’s hard to beat the iconic buildings, the graffiti, the pizzazz, the sunsets, the bridges, and the history.
-Whether you’re eloping on a rooftop, saying your vows with an incredible skyline view in New Jersey or Brooklyn, or tying the knot at City Hall, reserve several hours for photos in Central Park, Brooklyn Bridge, or some of NYC’s hundreds of landmark locations.
+Whether you’re eloping on a rooftop, saying your vows with an incredible skyline view in New Jersey or Brooklyn, or tying the knot at City Hall, reserve several hours for photos in Central Park, Brooklyn Bridge, or at some of NYC’s hundreds of landmark locations.
+If you’re eloping in New York City and want to get the best views of the skyline, here’s a hint: they’re not in Manhattan.

 Joshua Tree, California – It’s one of the top places in the country to elope for its crazy cactus-type-tree scenery and boulder-ridden dessert landscape.
 Along with Yosemite, it’s one of the most popular spots to photograph in 2019.
 While summertime is dreadful (I once got hiking sunburns through my Keens that lasted for 6 months…in April), fall and winter are quite lovely, and sometimes even cold.
+Joshua Tree is uber-popular for eloping in California, and with good reason.
 There’s a certain magic about Joshua Tree, and while many wedding photographers like to use trendy filters on this place, I think its vibrant, unique colors and lovely sunsets need no filter.
-But nighttime…you WILL want to stay up during these times.
+But come nighttime…you WILL want to stay up during these times.
 Plus, you could get a Neowise Joshua Tree shot!
 How epic would a comet be in this landscape?!

 Yosemite, California – THE most popular elopement spot in the country, methinks.
 Right now, it’s hard to get permits due to COVID.
 In 2021 and 2022, the roads to many of the best photo spots will be undergoing roadwork, meaning it will be very hard to get there.
 But either way, there are tons of beautiful spots in the park, and no need to take the same ol’ photo (even though it’s epic).

 St. John, United States Virgin Islands – Most of the island is actually a national park, but it’s not complicated.
-In fact, you can elope in the late afternoon on world-class beaches for a very small fee (and you can go to a lot of places for $0.)
+In fact, you can elope in the USVI in the late afternoon on world-class beaches for a very small fee (and you can go to a lot of places for $0.)
 It’s not one of those $20 entrance fee national parks.
-Also, go early and explore more than just the usual.
-It’s easy to swim with turtles and manta rays here, and the water is awwwesome.
+If you want to elope in the Virgin Islands, you can do so on St. Thomas, St. John, Water Island, St. Croix, or many other small islands.
+Here’s a couple who said their vows on a deserted beach in St. John!
+Wherever you go, wake up early since it’s easy to swim with turtles and manta rays here.
+And against the Bahamas and Hawaii, the water in the Caribbean is the BEST.
 Who said underwater elopement?

 Acadia National Park, Maine– If rocky, wild, and mountainous with ocean views are your vibe, then an Acadia National Park elopement may be just your thing.
 The place goes by many names, depending on your exact location—Acadia, Bar Harbor, Mount Desert Island, Cadillac Mountain—but they’re all within a [relatively] small area in a tiny bit of the Maine coast.
 Fall is my favorite time there, because the colors of the trees are outstanding.
 There are roads meandering in and out of the park (and in and out of private property), so make sure you research hiking trails or get a good map.
 Either way, photos here are EPIC…as long as you’re not afraid of heights.